Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: Syntax of Linear Type Theory with Subexponentials

 \end{definition}

 A preterm $M$ is a \emph{linear lambda term} (or simply \emph{term}) if it is well-typed, that is, there is a context $\Gamma$ and a type $A$ such that $\Gamma \vdash M : A$ is derivable by the typing rules from Figure~\ref{fig:1}.
+So we assume that every free variable occurs exactly once as in the term assignment for the multiplicative-exponential fragment of intuitionistic linear logic.
+We do not bother ourselves with the rigorous definitions of free variables and linear substitution, the reader can transfer them from \cite[Definition 3.14, Definition 3.15]{UCAM-CL-TR-346}.